 What’s your story?
 Social history emphasizes the importance of collecting every day perspectives.
 We help you trace your roots and preserve your heritage.
 We facilitate first person narratives in the form of oral history interviews to save the past.
+These long-format interviews are primary sources which are archived for the preservation purposes.
 We conduct these digital history projects in order to conserve the past according to Oral History Association & Southwest Oral History Association standards.
 We use California Preservation Foundation guidelines.
 We can help you with your federal and state historic site nominations.
 We suggest that you apply for the Mills Act Program to secure your site’s future.
 We suggest this archival material be cataloged in Omeka, ArchivesSpace, CONTENTdm, or another collection management software.

 Here are some of our recent community projects:

 - European Migration to California at CSUF’s Center for Oral and Public History

 - Balboa Island Museum Legacy Project in partnership with the city of Newport Beach